161 Maiden Lane: Work halts

-Ray Builders stopped working on the project in July 2020, claiming that Fortis had failed to pay its workers, and subsequently resigned as general contractor the next year.
-Fortis sued Bank Leumi in August 2020, claiming that the bank had failed to distribute part of the loan as scheduled.
+Ray Builders stopped working on the project in July 2020, claiming that Fortis had failed to pay its workers.
+The next month, Fortis sued Bank Leumi, claiming that the bank had failed to distribute part of the loan as scheduled.
 Bank Leumi had placed the project's $120 million construction loan for sale in October 2020, and the bank was foreclosing on the loan by the end of that year.
-Due to the continuing delays, by February 2021, all except six of the condo buyers had reneged from their contracts.
+Due to the continuing delays, by February 2021, all except six of the condo buyers had reneged on their contracts.
 In addition, because the upper stories had not yet been enclosed, they were vulnerable to temperature changes and weather.
 A state judge appointed a receiver to secure the site in May 2021, as the lawsuits proceeded.
-Engel Burman Construction was hired to secure the construction site.
+Ray resigned as general contractor, and Engel Burman Construction was hired to secure the construction site.
+Richard Cohn was also appointed as the abandoned tower's manager.

 Bank Leumi and Fortis agreed to mediation in August 2021.
 Both the lender and the developer had withdrawn from mediation by March 2022, when a lawyer for Bank Leumi said the "parties were too far apart in discussions to reach any resolution".
-That September, Mack Real Estate sued Fortis, as well as Harel Insurance Company and Valley National Bank, which had acquired Bank Leumi's United States division.
+Mack Real Estate sued Fortis, Harel Insurance Company, and Valley National Bank (which had acquired Bank Leumi's United States division) in September 2022.
 Mack claimed that Harel and Bank Leumi had fraudulently misused the $66 million mezzanine loan that Mack had placed on the project.
-The project remains halted as of November 2022.
+The project remained halted as of late 2022, in part due to continuing litigation over the site.
+By mid-2023, the building had not had a working standpipe for over a year, making it difficult to put out any fires that might start in the tower.